linussun/mainseq/README.md

 Make sure to set shapes to degFlatPos
 And in experiment settings tab too (blue screen with white double ended arrows in it-tab 3-4)

+Version History
+1.1 Added RoutineSpeedUp variable in StartupInstr Custom Code to speed up testing.
+Should be set to 1 for actual experiments.

 ======================================
 Programmer notes: